ArashMehraban/MatlabTestsPetsc/README.md

 `runHyperFS_ref.m` to run Neo-Hookean Hyperelasticity at finite strain using reference config

-`runHyperFS_cur.m` to run Neo-Hookean Hyperelasticity at finite strain using current config
+`runHyperFS_ref_dav.m` to run Neo-Hookean Hyperelasticity at finite strain using Davydov Algorithm 2

 This is done using Dirichlet Boundary conditions only.
 No Neumann yet!